 - Spiritual – A spiritual crisis insomuch as we have seen rates of depression, anxiety and other forms of mental illness ravage our mental environment.
 According to the World Health Organisation, mental and neurological disorders are now the leading cause of disability globally, to the point that we are "facing a global human rights emergency in mental health"

 Study of social change shows people become most engaged and active in creating change when they are empowered - when their actions are felt and seen to have real efficacy.
 It is in the empowerment of people where, despite everything, there is real cause for optimism.
 New forms of communication technology, predominantly online forms, mean we are less restrained now by temporal and spatial barriers then at any other time in our history.
 The ability this technology brings to share ideas, and collaborate to build solutions across borders, has created the space to harness the true potential of the network, and we are already seeing this take shape.

 Amongst the many initiatives happening all over the world, RSA Fellow-led networks are contributing to showing us how networks of likeminded people can collaborate to act on crises we face.

 On the spiritual crisis, the RSA Mindfulness Network is embedding mindfulness and active wellness in members' lives and communities.
+(Now merged with another Network to form the Mindful Living Network.)
 The RSA Reinventing Work Network is building the ideas for how workplaces can be far more democratic and meaningful in people’s lives.

 The Sustainability Network is bringing together the expertise and skills of Fellows to work on sustainable solutions to the climate crisis, and the Street Wisdom Network is providing new ways to think about and engage with the urban environment.
 RSA Engage events allow Fellows to pitch their projects and initiatives to other Fellows to build support and identify potential partners, and our online platforms allow Fellows to identify and connect with one another based off shared interest or location.